See our Advertiser Disclosure here.

 Using Miles and Points

 Don’t forget that you can use points to stay at many hotels in or near these Texas Spring Break locations.
-If you don’t live in Texas, use your Southwest Rapid Reward points to fly to most major cities in Texas.
-Also, consider using the Capital One Venture Rewards Card or the Barclaycard Arrival Plus card to offset your travel costs (see Hot Deals page for more info).
+If you don’t live in Texas, use your Southwest Rapid Rewards points to fly to most major cities in Texas.
+Also, consider using the Capital One Venture Rewards Card or the Barclaycard Arrival Plus card to offset your travel costs (see our Hot Credit Card deals page for more info).

 Readers, who is ready to explore Texas for Spring Break?